Lightning-AI/pytorch-lightning/docs/source-fabric/guide/checkpoint.rst

     state = {"model": model, "optimizer": optimizer, "foo": 123}

-    # Apply the same filter to just the model
+    # save only the model weights
     filter = {"model": lambda k, v: "weight"}
     fabric.save("path/to/checkpoint.ckpt", state, filter=filter)
     # This will save {"model": {"layer.weight": ...}, "optimizer": ..., "foo": 123}
+    # note that the optimizer params corresponding to the excluded model params are not filtered

 ----